How Often Should You Clean Air Ducts

 • Cleaning grilles and registers

-• Examining for mold or other problems that might need more care
+• Checking for mold or other issues that could require extra attention

 Cost Considerations

-The size of your house and the state of your ductwork are two variables that can affect the cost of expert duct cleaning.
-For a thorough cleaning, homeowners should budget between $300 and $500 on average.
+The length of your home and condition of your ductwork are two factors that can influence expert duct cleaning costs.
+To do a complete job, homeowners can expect to pay between $300 and $500 on average.

 Previous